randlabs/walgo-vault/README.md

 ## Application Calls

+### Admin updateApp

+The admin can update the teal code of the application.

+* Tx0:
+  * Sender: Admin
+	* OnCompletion: UpdateApplication
+  * Application Call tx

+### Admin deleteApplication

+The admin can delete the application.

+* Tx0:
+  * Sender: Admin
+	* OnCompletion: DeleteApplication
+  * Application Call tx

 ### Admin setGlobalStatus

 The admin can enable or disable any vault at any time.

 * Tx0:
   * Sender: Admin
+	* OnCompletion: NoOp
   * arg0: integer: new status (0 or 1)
   * Application Call tx